jkl2k2/jkl2k2/README.md

 California State University, Monterey Bay class of '24 🌊🦦.

-Feel free to poke around my GitHub profile to see some of my college schoolwork, hobby projects, and other software that I'm exceptioanlly proud of.
+Feel free to poke around my GitHub profile to see some of my college schoolwork, hobby projects, and other software that I'm exceptionally proud of.